MobinYengejehi/Atom-HTML-CPP/README.md

 3. Make sure you installed the `Emscripten SDK`
 4. Create a `Cmake Project` in visual studio
 5. Add `Emscripten Cmake Toolchain` to your cmake project which located on `[emscripten_sdk installed directory]/upstream/emscripten/cmake/Modules/Platform/Emscripten.cmake`
+6. Build your project
+7. Open the `out` folder
+8. You will see `.js` and `.js.map` files
+9. Create a HTML file and use them on it

 Note : Your `CMakeLists.txt` file should look like : (if you installed `Emscripten SDK` on `C:\emsdk`)